 50Mb Leased Line On A 100Mb Bearer

 A 50Mb leased line is very similar to the above, the main reason in its growing popularity firstly start with costs.
-At the start of 2019, we had noticed prices on this circuit dropping more than any other.
+We had noticed prices on this circuit dropping a lot back in 2019.
 You are also getting five times more bandwidth than the above but not paying anywhere near five times more which makes it a very attractive proposition.